Agentic Workflows Book

 Key Takeaways

 Coding agents have evolved from autocomplete to autonomous development assistants, progressing through phases of increasing capability and independence.
+The landscape now includes IDE-integrated assistants (Copilot, Cursor, Windsurf), CLI-based agents (Claude Code, Codex CLI, Aider), and fully autonomous agents (Devin).

 Multi-agent architectures mirror development teams, with specialised agents for architecture, implementation, testing, and review, each contributing expertise to the overall workflow.